 Let’s Get Back to Earth

-However, there is a documented case of a man who survived for longer than 6 hours in 45-degree-or-colder water after his ship wrecked in 1984.
+However, there is a documented case of a man who survived for more than 6 hours in 45-degree-or-colder water after his ship wrecked in 1984.
 Studied by scientists from all over the world, he was overweight and his body fat was two to three times thicker than the norm and solid like that of a seal.
 I think it’s fair to imply that this fellow was unique.
 And that’s the point.
 Can a writer expect readers to accept that a character could negate insurmountable odds when only one person in recorded history is purported to have done so?

 This has nothing to do with hypothermia.
 It could mean rowing a heavy boat on a lake against a gale wind and in two hours making it ten miles.
 Or incapacitating a burglar in the dark (I know the movie, too, but you get my point).
-Or never having shot a gun and hitting multiple people with single shots in a speeding boat on rolling seas.
+Or never having fired a gun and hitting multiple people with single shots in a speeding boat on rolling seas.
 Then there’s tossing a bullet in a fire so it will go off at just the right angle and hit the bad guy.
 While this list is of course endless, readers’ attention spans aren’t.

-All Writers Must Understand Their Audiences
+All Writers Must Understand and Respect Their Audiences

 If it’s a police procedural, the person buying a book in this genre will likely be hip to the way law enforcement operates.
 When the bust takes place, the writer had better understand what cops say and do.
 And what they can’t say and don’t do!
 Also, a reader’s acceptance factor is not like what occurs when watching “Nikita” on TV, a show that has all sorts of female assassins with martial arts skills enabling them to take down men three times their size.
 Only one woman in the entirety of our Armed Forces is rated at the highest level for hand-to-hand combat.
 This means she also possess jujitsu skills that allow her to effectively fight a man on the ground.
-Again, only one female in the whole of our military.
+Again, only one female in the whole of our military!

 Fully Grasp the Limitations of Every Character